2021–22 FC Basel season: Winter break

 A number of players joined the FCB squad during the winter break.
 Emmanuel Essiam from Berekum Chelsea.
 Albian Hajdari returned to FCB on loan from Juventus.
 In the press-release on 18 January, Basel announced that Noah Katterbach, from 1.
 FC Köln, had signed a one calendar year loan contract with them which included the option of a definitive transfer.
 Fyodor Chalov came in on a six-month loan from CSKA Moscow.

 The Campaign

 Domestic League

 The 2021–22 Swiss Super League season started on the weekend of 24 to 25 July 2021 and will end on 21 May 2022.
 Basel's first game was an away game against the newly promoted Grasshopper Club and this was won 2–0, the goals coming as an own goal from Leonardo Campana and the second from Sebastiano Esposito.
-In the second matchday Basel faced Sion at home and won 6–1, with six diffent goal scorers, Pajtim Kasami, Sergio López, Eray Cömert, Sebastiano Esposito, Arthur Cabral and Edon Zhegrova.
+In the second matchday Basel faced Sion at home and won 6–1, with six different goal scorers, Pajtim Kasami, Sergio López, Eray Cömert, Sebastiano Esposito, Arthur Cabral and Edon Zhegrova.
 The third matchday gave Basel another home game against Servette.
 This was won 5–1.
 Cabral scored four of these and Esposito the other.